 The precise cause of metabolic syndrome is unknown, and in fact, there may be more than one underlying cause.
-Various hypotheses exist, including possible elevated levels of cortisol, insulin resistance, and subsequent compensatory hyperinsulinemia [20].
+Various hypotheses exist, including possible elevated levels of cortisol, insulin resistance, and subsequent compensatory hyperinsulinemia [21].
 Some evidence shows increased cortisol to cause insulin resistance.
+Insulin resistance causes microvascular damage, which predisposes a patient to endothelial dysfunction, vascular resistance, hypertension, and vessel wall inflammation [22].
+Accumulated effects of endothelial dysfunction and hypertension can further result in ischemic heart disease [22].
+Hypertension increases vascular resistance and stiffness, causing peripheral vascular disease and structural heart disease (e.g., left ventricular hypertrophy, cardiomyopathy), leading to renal impairment [22].
 Another theory is related to the belief that visceral or central adiposity causes an increase in free-fatty acid flux in the portal and systemic circulations.
 Such fat distribution may also result in inflammatory, prothrombic, and fibrinolytic activity.
 The enhanced lipolytic activity of visceral adipocytes increases free-fatty acid flux to the liver and stimulates very low-density lipoprotein (LDL) production.
 It may also exacerbate hepatic glucose production through increased gluconeogenesis and decreased insulin sensitivity.
-High free-fatty acid levels inhibit glucose uptake by muscles and inhibit hepatic insulin clearance [21].
+High free-fatty acid levels inhibit glucose uptake by muscles and inhibit hepatic insulin clearance [23].

 The insulin resistance, which is often associated with metabolic syndrome, may then decrease lipoprotein lipase and result in impaired clearance of LDL particles.
-In addition, the oxidative stress within the arterial intima and endothelium may result in atherosclerotic changes [22; 23].
+In addition, the oxidative stress within the arterial intima and endothelium may result in atherosclerotic changes [24; 25].